yeti-platform/yeti/doc/use-cases.rst

 see the newly created association (you can try this by just searching for your Observable again, with the "Add to database" checkbox off.).

-Going back to the Dridex page and selecting the "Observables" tab shows the link was successful.
-You can break the link between Entities and Observables by hovering on the line and clicking the "Unlink" icon, as can be seen below:
+You can navigate back to the Dridex page by clicking on the link under *Related Entities*.
+Notice how the "Observables" tab shows the link was successful.
+You can always break the link between Entities and Observables by hovering on the line and clicking the "Unlink" icon, as can be seen below:

 .. image:: _static/malware_observable.png